sp-suraj/Node-cms-project/README.md

 **How to setup**-
 1. run `npm install`

-2. Connect to your mongodb database by canging mongodb url
+2. Connect to your mongodb database by changing mongodb url

 **